tjfulle/matmodlab/_sources/intro/general.txt

 Viewing the Results of a Matmodlab Simulation
 =============================================

-Since Matmodlab is designed to be used by material model developers, it is expected that the typical user will want access to *all* available output from a material model.
-Thus, all simulation data is written to the output database.
-Output files can be visualized in Matmodlab.Viewer.
+All simulation data is written to the output database.
+Output database files can be visualized in Matmodlab.Viewer.
 See :ref:`viewer` for information on using the visualization tools.